salimkarbm/mycoverai/README.md

 ## Description

 Using NestJs framework, postgresQL database and sequelize ORM, create a simple CRUD API for a microblog.
+Your API implementation should include the following functionalities:
+● Ability to insert, read, update, and delete a blog post and its associated comments.
+● Ability to approve and decline a post before it is published.
+● Ability to comment on a blog post.
+● Ability to notify blog subscribers of a new blog post (Using queues and schedulers).

 ## Installation